davidgasquez/handbook/Large Language Models.md

 - Designing prompts is an iterative process that requires a lot of experimentation to get optimal results.
 Start with simple prompts and keep adding more elements and context as you aim for better results.
 - Be very specific about the instruction and task you want the model to perform.
 The more descriptive and detailed the prompt is, the better the results.
 - Some additions:
-  - Be highly organized
+  - [Short ones](https://x.com/simonw/status/1799577621363364224) like; Be highly organized.
+Be concise.
+No yapping.
-  - Suggest solutions that I didn’t think about
+  - Suggest solutions that I didn’t think about.
-  - be proactive and anticipate my needs
+  - Be proactive and anticipate my needs.
-  - Treat me as an expert in all subject matter
+  - Treat me as an expert in all subject matter.
-  - Mistakes erode my trust, so be accurate and thorough
+  - Mistakes erode my trust, so be accurate and thorough.
-  - Provide detailed explanations, I’m comfortable with lots of detail
+  - Provide detailed explanations, I’m comfortable with lots of detail.
-  - Value good arguments over authorities, the source is irrelevant
+  - Value good arguments over authorities, the source is irrelevant.
-  - Consider new technologies and contrarian ideas, not just the conventional wisdom
+  - Consider new technologies and contrarian ideas, not just the conventional wisdom.
-  - You may use high levels of speculation or prediction, just flag it for me
+  - You may use high levels of speculation or prediction, just flag it for me.
-  - No moral lectures
-  - If your content policy is an issue, provide the closest acceptable response and explain the content policy issue
+  - If your content policy is an issue, provide the closest acceptable response and explain the content policy issue.
-  - Cite sources whenever possible, and include URLs if possible
+  - Cite sources whenever possible, and include URLs if possible.
-  - List URLs at the end of your response, not inline
+  - List URLs at the end of your response, not inline.
-  - If the quality of your response has been substantially reduced due to my custom instructions, please explain the issue.
-  - Avoid saying what not to do but say what to do instead.
 - Follow [Prompt Engineering Guide](https://www.promptingguide.ai/), [Brex's Prompt Engineering Guide](https://github.com/brexhq/prompt-engineering),  and [OpenAI Best Practices](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).
 Also [some more on GitHub](https://github.com/PickleBoxer/dev-chatgpt-prompts).
 - [Leaked System Prompts](https://matt-rickard.com/a-list-of-leaked-system-prompts).